paulavishek/TaskFlow/README.md

 ### Exporting and Importing Boards
 - **Export**: Click the "Export" button on a board and choose JSON or CSV format
 - **Import**: On the boards list page, click "Import Board" and select a previously exported JSON file

+### Using AI Features

+#### Task Assistant
+1. Start creating a new task by entering a title
+2. Click "Generate with AI" next to the description field
+3. Review and edit the AI-generated description and checklist as needed

+#### Comment Summarization
+1. On a task with several comments, locate the "Summarize with AI" button
+2. Click the button to generate a concise summary of the comment thread
+3. The summary will appear at the top of the comments section

+#### Lean Six Sigma Classification
+1. When creating or editing a task, click "Suggest LSS Classification"
+2. The AI will analyze your task's title and description
+3. It will suggest the most appropriate classification (Value-Added, Necessary Non-Value-Added, or Waste)
+4. Use this suggestion to help select the appropriate LSS label

+#### Analytics Insights
+1. Navigate to a board's Analytics page
+2. Click "Generate Insights" in the AI-Powered Insights section
+3. The AI will analyze your board's metrics and provide human-readable insights
+4. Pay special attention to any risks or improvement opportunities identified

 ## Productivity Tracking